vis-kid/octopress_drafts_previewer/source/_posts/2016-05-23-RSpec-for-Beginners-02.markdown

 ```

 In the dummy example above you can see that a list of agents that are associated with a mission are not of class `Agent` but of `ActiveRecord::Associations::CollectionProxy`.
-What you should take away from this one is that we can easily test for classes themselves while staying highly expressive. ```.to be_a``` and ```.to be_an``` do one and the same.
+What you should take away from this one is that we can easily test for classes themselves while staying highly expressive. ```.to be_a``` and ```.to be_an``` do one and the same thing.
 You have both options available to keep things readable.

-Testing for errors is also massively easy in RSpec.
+Testing for errors is also massively convenient in RSpec.
 If you are super fresh to Rails and not sure yet which errors the framework can throw at you, you might not feel the need to use these—of course, makes total sense.
 At a later stage in your development, you will find them very handy though.
 You have four ways to deal with them:

 + ```.to raise_error```